HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/change_dev_mode_env/cfg_dev_mode-MacOS.md

 # MacOS: Configuring a developer mode environment

-While WebSphere does not support to run natively on MacOS and therefore you cannot run DX either natively you can run DX in Docker on MacOS.
-To turn on developer mode you can follow the Linux instructions to enable and disable developer mode.
+WebSphere is not supported to run natively on MacOS.
+Therefore, you also cannot run DX natively on this operating system.
+However, you can run DX in Docker on MacOS.
+To enable developer mode, follow the instructions in [Linux: Configuring a developer mode environment](cfg_dev_mode-Linux.md).

 For developing portlets and other applications, the IBM JDK 8 is required.
 This can be installed through the IBM Installation Manager.
 If you are running a non-intel processor such as M1 or M2, it is recommended that you use the Rosetta emulation to use the regular IBM JDK.